MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_06_explore_sentinel.md

 In this part of the demo, you'll show some of the options available in Sentinel.

 1. From the left navigation panel, select **Hunting**.
 From the **queries** tab, which is selected (underlined), select any query from the list.
-Once a query is selected, note the information that provided about that query, including the code for the query, and the option to run the query and see results.
+Once a query is selected, note the information that's provided about that query, including the code for the query, and the option to run the query and see results.
 Don't select anything.

 1. From the left navigation panel, select **MITRE ATT&CK**.
 MITRE ATT&CK is a publicly accessible knowledge base of tactics and techniques that are commonly used by attackers.
 With Microsoft Sentinel you can view the detections already active in your workspace, and those available for you to configure, to understand your organization's security coverage, based on the tactics and techniques from the MITRE ATT&CK® framework.
 Select any cell from the matrix and note the information available on the right side of the screen.